Orlando Travel Itinerary for Families

 Day 8: Cocoa Beach (Sunday)

 The Best Western is right by the pier, so that is how we discovered the rentals on the beach at the pier.
 They also had body boards for rent.
-Other companies had pop up shades for rent.
+Other companies had pop-up shades for rent.
 It was all very convenient.
-We had another nice day at the beach and pool swim time.
+We had another nice day at the beach and spent time swimming in the pool.

 Day 9: Kennedy Space Center (Monday)